MobilityData/gbfs/README.md

 The specification is not fixed or unchangeable.
 As the shared mobility industry evolves, it is expected that the specification will be extended by the GBFS community to include new features and capabilities over time.
 To manage the change process, the following guidelines have been established.

-* A change is proposed by opening a Pull Request at the GBFS GitHub repository.
+* A change is proposed by opening a Pull Request on the GBFS GitHub repository.
 Comments and feedback from the GBFS community are received to iterate on the proposed change.
 Discussion lasts for as long as the proposer feels necessary, but must be at least 7 calendar days.
 * Anyone can call for a vote.
 Vote lasts the minimum period sufficient to cover 7 full calendar days.
 Voting ends at 23:59:59 UTC.
 The vote announcement must conform to this template:
   * *I hereby call a vote on this proposal.
 Voting will be open for 7 full calendar days until 11:59PM UTC on X.<br /> Please vote for or against the proposal, and include the organization for which you are voting in your comment. <br /> Please note if you can commit to implementing the proposal.*
 * The person calling for the vote should announce the vote in the [GBFS Slack channel](https://mobilittydata-io.slack.com) with a link to the PR.
 The message should conform to this template:
   * *A vote has been called on PR # [title of PR] (link to PR).
-This wote will be open for 7 full calendar days, until 11:59PM UTC on X. Please vote for or against the proposal on GitHub.*
+This vote will be open for 7 full calendar days, until 11:59PM UTC on X. Please vote for or against the proposal on GitHub.*
 * MobilityData will both comment on the PR on GitHub and send a reminder in the GBFS Slack channel when there are 2 calendar days remaining on the vote.
 The reminder should conform to this template:
   * Slack: <br />*Voting on PR # [title of PR] (link to PR) closes in 2 calendar days.
 Please cote for or against the proposal on GitHub.*
   * GitHub:<br />*Voting on this PR closes in 2 calendar days.
-Please voet for or against hte proposal, and include the organization for which you are voting in your comment.
+Please vote for or against hte proposal, and include the organization for which you are voting in your comment.
 Please note if you can commit to implementing the proposal.*
 * Once a vote is called, a "Vote Open" label will be added to the PR.
 After the 2 day reminder, the label will be replaced with "Vote Closing Soon", once the vote is closed, the label will become "Vote Closed".
 * At least 3 votes in favour are required for a proposal to pass.
 At least 1 of these votes must be from a producer and at least 1 from a consumer.
 * Implementation requirements are that both 1 producer and 1 consumer commit to implementing the changes.
 A change is placed into RC status pending implementation.
 Once implemented successfully, the change is merged into an official release.